schierlm/Oberon2013Modifications/RescueSystem/README.md

 - Move the filesystem by 64KB to the end.
-After this move, both the "original" boot area (before the new Directory Root) and the new boot area will contain the same boot loader, which is unchanged except the changed filesystem offset.
+After this move, both the "original" boot area (before the new Directory Root) and the new boot area will contain the same boot loader, which is unchanged except for the changed filesystem offset.
 Be patient, this may take a while;
   as it is hard to detect the end of the filesystem, we will assume the maximum size.

       RescueSystemTool.MoveFilesystem